allenai/longformer/README.md

 Limitations:
 - Uses 2x more memory than our custom CUDA kernel
-- Only works for the no-dilation case
-- Doesn't support the autoregressive case
+- Only works for the no-dilation case, and doesn't support the autoregressive case
 - As a result, it is not suitable for language modeling

 However:
 - No custom CUDA kernel means it works on all devices including CPU and TPU (which the CUDA kernel doesn't support)
 - Supports FP16, which offsets the 2x memory increase
-- Our pretrained model doesn't use dilation making this implementation a good choice for finetuning on downstream tasks
+- Our pretrained model doesn't use dilation, making this implementation a good choice for finetuning on downstream tasks

 The code snippit below and the TriviaQA scripts are updated to use this new implementation.